georgeniko/self_checkout_project/README.md

 - DBdump.sql, the full sql script for the creation of the database
 - db_model.png, a screenshot of the model of the database
 - model.mwb, the database model in MySQLWorkbench format
-- query_1.sql, query_2.sql, ..., query_8.sql: SQL query scripts that showcase the functionality of the database.
+- queries.sql: SQL query script that showcases the functionality of the database.
 - users.sql: SQL script for the typical user creation as needed for the course.

 This database is part of a 3-person project developed on MySQLWorkbench for course "Databases" of Electrical & Computer Engineering (Aristotle University of Thessaloniki) for educational purposes.
 The members of the legendary Team 36: Daniilidou Iliana, Konstantinidis Konstantinos and George Nikolis.